Robinhood Markets Inc. (HOOD) Stock Could Soon Reward Patient Investors

-Robinhood Markets Inc. (NASDAQ: HOOD) is -46.06% lower on its value in year-to-date trading and has touched a low of $6.81 and a high of $21.81 in the current 52-week trading range.
+Robinhood Markets Inc. (NASDAQ: HOOD) is -51.52% lower on its value in year-to-date trading and has touched a low of $6.81 and a high of $19.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HOOD stock was last observed hovering at around $9.31 in the last trading session, with the day’s gains setting it 0.27% off its average median price target of $11.25 for the next 12 months.
-It is also 65.79% off the consensus price target high of $28.00 offered by 15 analysts, but current levels are -19.75% lower than the price target low of $8.00 for the same period.
+The HOOD stock was last observed hovering at around $8.67 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $11.25 for the next 12 months.
+It is also 69.25% off the consensus price target high of $28.00 offered by 15 analysts, but current levels are -7.62% lower than the price target low of $8.00 for the same period.

 Sponsored